ahza64/snipits/api_v4/README.md

 ```

 ## Configure Storages
-Storages configuration is located in the `schema` block of configuration file:
+Storages configuration is located in the `schema` block of configuration file in `conf.d/config.json`:
 * `storages` - named list of storages
 * `defaultStorage` - name of the storage that contains the schemas list